Understanding Cochlear Implants

 What are the advantages of a cochlear implant?

-For people with serious hearing problems, cochlear implants can be life-changing.
+It can be life-changing if you have a serious hearing problem.
 But the results aren't the same for everyone.
 Some people benefit more than others.
 Some of the pros:

 - You may be able to hear speech at a nearly normal level.